\"Writing.Com

 The beauty of this sauce is that, with a few additional ingredients, it can be converted to a different sauce.
 Add red pepper flakes and you have spicy Arrabbiata sauce.
 Add anchovies in addition to the pepper flakes and you have Puttanesca sauce.
 However, if using marinara as a base sauce for these and other sauces, the oregano and basil herbs become intrusive—consider skipping them.

-Grated carrots—the vegetable disappears quite quickly—brings a natural sweetness and complexity to the sauce, better than the odd spoonful of sugar some people like to add.
-Even when used as a base-marinara, this is one of those invisible ingredients that lifts and balances the garlic/onion/tomato trio and brings them all together.
+The minced carrots disappear quite quickly and brings a natural sweetness and complexity to the sauce.
+Its better than the odd spoonful of sugar some people like to add.
+This is one of those invisible ingredients that lifts and balances the garlic/onion/tomato trio and brings them all together.

 INGREDIENTS